wrmay/gem-ops-suite/README.md

 * You will need to register a key pair with AWS and you will need the corresponding .pem file on your local machine.
 * You will need an AWS AccessKeyId and SecretAccessKey.
-You can either use your master key (which is dicouraged by Amazon) or create an IAM user.
+You can either use your master key (which is discouraged by Amazon) or create an IAM user.
 The IAM user you create will need to attach a user policy that grants access to all EC2, Cloud Formation and Elastic Load Balancing operations.
 The following policy definition can be used.